Everything you need to know about COVID-19 vaccines in Canada

 At the moment, we simply don’t know.
 Initial results from studies suggest that we could have a fairly durable immunity.
 However, further studies are required to accurately answer this question.

 Are there side effects?

-The side effects for the Pfizer, Moderna, AstraZeneca, and Janssen (Johnson & Johnson) vaccines have been shown to be relatively mild: pain around the injection site, temporary lymph node enlargement, and, occasionally, fever, headache, and flu-like symptoms.
+The side effects for the Pfizer, Moderna, AstraZeneca, and Janssen (Johnson & Johnson) vaccines have been shown to be relatively mild.
+They appear as pain around the injection site, temporary lymph node enlargement, and in some cases, fever, headache, and flu-like symptoms.